alfredapp/gallery-edits/workflows/paulrudy/goodlinks-actions/readme.md

 ## Setup

-In GoodLinks, go to `Settings…` → `API` and enable API Server.
+Enable the API Server in GoodLinks’ settings.
 Add the values for `Address` and `API Token` to the corresponding fields in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

 ## Usage